NixImagery/Niximagery/_cameras/fuji-gw690ii.md

 Because the Fuji doesn’t have a meter, I bought a Gossen Sixtino meter on eBay for £20.
 There’s also an app for my iPhone that is very convenient.

-I had light leask with this camera from the outset, which was disappointing.
+I had light leaks with this camera from the outset, which was disappointing.
 I took it to [Cameratiks](https://www.cameratiks.co.uk/) in Morningside for a CLA, along with two Nikon FM SLRs, who sorted it out for me.

 ### Notes
 [^2]: This medium format rangefinder is enormous, of circus clown comedy proportions.
 It is sometimes referred to as the "Texas Leica" for this reason.